Submission Guidelines — Federal History

-Manuscripts can be submitted electronically in Rich Text Format (RTF) to the journal editors or in print to the attention of the editors at the Society’s mailing address.
+Manuscripts can be submitted electronically in Microsoft Word to the journal editors at email@example.com.
 They should contain the author’s name at the top of the first page only, as they will be sent to reviewers.
-Texts must be no more than 7,000 words in length (not including notes and charts) and follow style conventions of the Chicago Manual of Style, 14th edition.
+Texts must be no more than 6,500 words in length (not including notes and charts) and follow style conventions of the Chicago Manual of Style, 14th edition.
 History articles must be based primarily on research in federal records and be fully documented.
 They should examine aspects of the history of the U.S. federal government, or the U.S. military, or of societal changes that affected or were affected by the federal government, 1776 to the present.
 Methodological articles must examine, in depth, contemporary issues of concern to the federal history community in such areas as research and writing, public history, museum studies, archival science, web–based history, or other topics.
 Authors should also send an abstract, brief biographical information, and information on available images.

 The editors will provide an initial response on the status of submissions within four weeks of receipt.
 Manuscripts accepted for publication will be reviewed by peer reviewers.
 Authors should not submit a manuscript that has been published or is under consideration elsewhere for publication in either article or book form.
 The editors will not consider submissions that duplicate published works in either wording or substance.
 The text citations should be formatted as footnotes or endnotes and numbered sequentially.
 The editors reserve final authority in matters of style, grammar, and length after consultation with the author.
 Published articles become the property of the SHFG and the authors.
 The journal retains the right to reissue articles published in the online journal at a later date in an electronic or printed journal version.
 An author can freely reprint an article after sufficient time has elapsed through written request from the editors.